ksenia312/nearby_service/CONTRIBUTING.md

 4. **Implement your fix or improvement**: Make your changes in the new branch.
 5. **Open a Pull Request**: Once your changes are complete, open a Pull Request (PR) from your forked repository’s branch to the `main` branch of the original repository.
-6. **Use appropriate labels**: In your PR, mention the issue number if it exists and use the `bug` or `enhancement` label accordingly.
+6. **Fill in the PR template**: In your PR, fill in the PR template with the appropriate information.

 #### Asking a question about nearby_service or source code